Safe at Seminary

 Limit face-to-face meetings.

 Departments should minimize face-to-face contact with one another and with guests to the greatest extent practicable.
-Meetings should be conducted via telephone and technology where possible.
+Meetings should be conducted via telephone and technology where reasonably possible.